aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### DRAM Content Preservation between AFI Loads

-Shell version 1.4 allows the DDR state to be preserved when dynamically changing CL logic.
-Any AFI generated with a v1.4 shell will enable DRAM content preservation by default.
+Shell version F1.X.1.4 allows the DDR state to be preserved when dynamically changing CL logic.
+Any AFI generated with a F1.X.1.4 version shell will enable DRAM content preservation by default.
 Please refer to the [guide on how to use the DRAM data retention mode to preserve the content of DRAM across AFI loads](./data_retention.md) for more details on utilizing this feature.

 <a name="interfaces_between_shell_and_cl"></a>